 If you need a vendor ID, or a reserved range of opcode or operand token values for your implementation, please file an issue or pull request in the SPIRV-Headers project.

-These older specifications are superceded by the Unified Specification.
+Older specifications are superceded by the Unified Specification.

 Khronos welcomes feedback on SPIR-V. To provide feedback, please file an issue in the SPIRV-Headers project.